🌐中文

 The proposed architecture can support a variety of quantization-aware training algorithms.
 Experiments show that Cambricon-Q achieves efficient training with negligible accuracy loss.

 Published on ISCA 2021.
-[DOI]
+[DOI] [PDF]

 Cambricon-FR:Fractal Reconfigurable ISA Machines (Universal Fractal Machines)